 With the help of this article you will learn to set up a security code (a.k.a. lock code) to your device.
-You will learn about functions that require entering a lock code (if set-up) to use them, and what to do in situations when your device reports it's "permanently locked".
+You will learn about functions that require entering a security code (if set-up) to use them, and what to do in situations when your device reports it's "permanently locked".

 1 About the device lock

 If you're using the Device lock to prevent people from seeing personal information on your device, your Jolla won't allow you to use it until you unlock it with the security code specified by you.

 The most common setting is to have your device ask for the code every time you try to navigate further from the Lock screen.
 The security code is needed for other purposes, too, like explained in the following chapters.